Golden hamster: Survival in the wild

 Following Professor Aharoni's collection in 1930, only infrequent sightings and captures were reported in the wild.
 Finally, to confirm the current existence of the wild golden hamster in northern Syria and southern Turkey, two expeditions were carried out in September 1997 and March 1999.
 The researchers found and mapped 30 burrows.
 None of the inhabited burrows contained more than one adult.
 The team caught six females and seven males.
 One female was pregnant and gave birth to six pups.
 All these 19 caught golden hamsters, together with three wild individuals from the University of Aleppo, were shipped to Germany to form a new breeding stock.

-Observations of females in this wild population have revealed, contrary to laboratory populations, activity patterns are crepuscular rather than nocturnal, possibly to avoid nocturnal predators such as owls.
+Observations of females in this wild population have revealed, contrary to laboratory populations, that activity patterns are crepuscular rather than nocturnal, possibly to avoid nocturnal predators such as owls.

-Owls, however, have also evolved to hunt at dusk and dawn, and even during the day on rare occasions, so the predator avoidance advantage may not apply to owls in particular.
-Another theory is that hamsters, which are extremely sensitive to temperature fluctuations, may be crepuscular to avoid the extreme temperatures of full daylight and night time temperatures.

-Golden hamsters in captivity run two to five miles per 24-hour period and can store up to one ton of food in a lifetime.
-They keep their food carefully separated from their urination and nesting areas.
-Very old hamsters with weak teeth break this "rule" by soaking hard seeds and nuts with urine to soften them for eating.
-Hamsters are extraordinary housekeepers and often sort through their hoards to clean and get rid of molding or rotting food.
-They gather food in the wild by foraging and carrying it home in their cheek pouches, which they empty by pushing it out through their open mouths, from back to front, with their paws, until it is empty.
-If a lot of food is available to carry, they may stuff the pouches so full that they cannot even close their mouths.
-Wild hamsters possibly behave similarly to those in captivity.

 As research animals

-Golden hamsters are used to model the human medical conditions including various cancers, metabolic diseases, non-cancer respiratory diseases, cardiovascular diseases, infectious diseases, and general health concerns.
+Golden hamsters are used to model human medical conditions including various cancers, metabolic diseases, non-cancer respiratory diseases, cardiovascular diseases, infectious diseases, and general health concerns.
 In 2006 and 2007, golden hamsters accounted for 19% of the total Animal Welfare Act-covered animal research subjects in the United States.

+Rocky Mountain Laboratories used Syrian hamsters for disease transmission research.
+SARS-CoV-2 transmits efficiently in Syrian hamsters.